chris-ch/docker-factor-aws/README.md

-# docker-factor-lang
+# docker-factor-aws
-Docker image for developing in the Factor language
+Docker image for developing custom AWS Lambda functions in the Factor language.